REGVLA BENEDICTI - The Rule of St. Benedict of Nursia

 "Lord, Thou shalt open my lips, and my mouth shall proclaim Thy praise."

 Then following is Psalm 3 to be said; afterwards, Psalm 94 is to be recited either with an antiphon or, at least, on its own.
-Thence let follow the Ambrosian Hymn, then six Psalms with antiphons.
+Thence let follow the Ambrosian Hymn, then six psalms with antiphons.
 Once these have been said and the verse spoken, let the Abbot give a blessing and, with everyone seated at benches, let three readings be read aloud in turn by the brethren from the book upon a lectern; in between these let three responses be chanted, one after each reading.
 Let two responses be said without the Gloria; but after the third reading, let the one who read aloud say the Gloria.
 While the reciter saieth the Gloria, let all rise from their seats from respect and reverence to the Holy Trinity.

 But let the Books read during Vigils be of Divine Authorship, as many from the Old Testament as the New, but also with commentaries accompanying them which have been made by noteworthy and orthodox Catholic Fathers.
 But after these three readings with their own responses each, then let follow six Psalms with the Hallelujah to be sung.
 After these, let follow a recitation from the Apostle recited by heart, and the verse, and the petition of the litany, that is, the Kyrie Eleison